craigsapp/ratioscore/doc/pitch/index.md

 1	9:8
 1	3*3:2*2*2
 1	3^2:2^3
 !!
-Spaces ared ignored and can be used for alignment within a column:
+Spaces are ignored and can be used for alignment within a column:
 1	9   : 8
 1	3*3 : 2*2*2
 1	3^2 : 2^3
+!!
+Negative exponents:
+1	2^-3 * 3^2
 *-	*-
 </script>